sapienzastudents/antispam-bot/README.md

 To build the bot use `go build ./` and you get `antispam-telegram-bot` binary ready to use.

-To build a Docker container, use `make docker`.

 ## How to spin your own instance

+To run your own instance, you need to give at least bot's token and the redis URL to connect to the database.
+Information can be given in two ways:

-The executable needs these environment variables set:
+1. As environment variables (e.g. `BOT_TOKEN`);
+2. As command line argument (e.g. `--bot-token` or `-b`).

+Run `antispam-telegram-bot --help` to see all available options.
+The only mandatory information are the following:

-* `BOT_TOKEN`: the bot token that you get from `BotFather`
+* `BOT_TOKEN` or `--bot-token`: the bot token that you get from BotFather;
-* `REDIS_URL`: the URL for a Redis server instance
+* `REDIS_URL` or `--redis-url`: the URL for a Redis server instance.
-* `DISABLE_CAS`: optional, disable CAS blacklist completely
-* `GIT_TEMP_DIR`: optional, temporary directory for website update
-* `GIT_SSH_KEY`: optional, Git SSH key path for website update

-The executable supports `.env` file for environment variables.

-A pre-built Docker container is hosted on Docker Hub at the address `enrico204/antispam-telegram-bot`.

 ## Contributions

 To contribute please open a merge request.
 All code should be under the current license (see `LICENSE` file).